 Cooling-wise, ASUS has opted for a similar system as the Strix but it is toned down a bit as expected.
 The TUF is still using the Axial-tech fan technology in which the middle fan spins in the opposite direction to reduce turbulence.
 The blades of the fans are also joined together to form a rim that directs airflow directly downwards through the heatsink.
 The fans stop rotating under 55 degrees so the TUF Gaming delivers a silent experience at idle or under low loads.

 ASUS is using a 2.7-slot thick heatsink for the TUF which is plenty for efficient heat dissipation from the RTX 3090 components.
 The power budget on the TUF has been reduced as it now uses only 2x 8-pin PCIe connectors and therefore cannot boost as high as the other options.
 Overclocking headroom is also reduced on the TUF Gaming due to the lower power limit.
+Only light stable overclocking is possible with minor fine tunings.
 Moreover, the TUF Gaming looks rather plain with only a small dash of RGB in the TUF logo in an overall uninspiring looking graphics card.